antw/polymer/README.md

 ---------

 Montage &copy; 2009-2010 by [Anthony Williams](mailto:hi@antw.me).
-Licensed under the MIT license.
+Licensed under the BSD license.
 Please see the {file:LICENSE} for more information.

 The sample sources in lib/montage/templates/sources are courtesy of